bstow/origin-router.js/resources/documentation.md

 * `constraints`: `Function | Object` the constraints to apply to any of the route's parameters during URL path matching.

   This option allows for rules to be set to restrict what one or more of the route parameters will match.
 The most flexible way to set route parameter constraints is by setting the constraint option to a `Function`.
-Upon the route initially matching a URL path, the constraints `Function` will be called and passed the route parameter arguments as an `Object` of name value pairs for evaluation.
+Upon the route initially matching a URL path, the constraints `Function` will be called and passed the route parameter arguments as an `Object` of URL decoded name value pairs for evaluation.
 The constraints `Function` should return either `true`, indicating that the route parameter arguments are compliant, or `false`, indicating that the route parameters do **not** match the URL path and that the router should continue matching with other subsequent routes.
 An example of a constraints `Function` is `function(args) { return args.foo === 'bar' || args.foo === 'qux'; }` where the route will only match a URL path when the `foo` route parameter argument value is either `'bar'` or `'qux'`.

   Alternatively, route parameter constraints can be set as an `Object` where the constraint for a route parameter is assigned to a property corresponding to the parameter's name.
 Each constraint may be either a `RegExp`, `Array` of matching `Strings`, or a `Function` that accepts the route parameter argument value as the 1st argument and returns `true` or `false` to indicate compliance.
 An example of a constraints `Object` is `{'foo': /^[0-9]/, 'bar': ['asdf', 'qwerty'], 'qux': function(arg) { return arg.length > 10; }}`.
 In this case, the route will only match a URL path when the `foo` route parameter argument value starts with a number, the `bar` route parameter argument value is either `'asdf'` or `'qwerty'`, and the `qux` route parameter argument value is longer than 10 characters.
 Moreover, when a `RegExp` or `Array` of `String`s route parameter constraint is applied to a parameter wildcard argument, each URL subpath of the argument value will be tested for compliance.